 Mad Men 1.03: "Marriage of Figaro"

-But you’re not here for comedies or dinosaurs right now.
-You’re here for the enigma that is DickDon DraperWhitman.
-So grab a mint julep, shove the kids outside with a BB gun and let’s rehash episode three.
+here for the enigma that is DickDon DraperWhitman.
+So grab a mint julep, shove

 Monday, September 19, 2011